mohamedezzeldeenhassanmohamed/Speech-Recognition-Systems/README.md

 It's important to note that using the model requires some technical expertise in working with deep learning models and ASR systems.
 Additionally, you may need to install the necessary dependencies and libraries to run the model successfully.

+# Jupyter Notebook workshop will explain every thing that you want to understand :)

-# The "English_speech_to_text-jonatasgrosman-wav2vec2-large-xlsr-53-english" model is a specific type of artificial intelligence model that is designed to convert spoken English language audio into written text.
+# The "English_speech_to_text-jonatasgrosman-wav2vec2-large-xlsr-53-english" model

+is a specific type of artificial intelligence model that is designed to convert spoken English language audio into written text.
 This process is known as automatic speech recognition (ASR).

 The model is based on the Wav2Vec2 architecture, which a state-of-the-art approach for ASR tasks.
 It has been trained using a large amount of data that includes multiple languages and tasks, making it more versatile and capable of handling different accents and speech patterns.

 During its training, the model has been exposed to 53 different languages, which helps it to better understand and recognize various speech characteristics.
 This multilingual training approach enhances the model's ability to accurately transcribe English speech in real-world scenarios.

 By utilizing this model, you can feed it with audio recordings of spoken English language and receive the corresponding written text as output.
 This can be useful in a wide range of applications such as transcription services, voice assistants, voice-controlled systems, and any other task that requires converting spoken words into written form.

+# Jupyter Notebook workshop will explain every thing that you want to understand :)